Measles

 Measles in Wake County

-- We are getting calls from families asking if their child needs to receive the measles vaccine (MMR).
-Our recommendation right now: if your child is due for an MMR (not "up to date" with MMR vaccine), get it as soon as possible.
+• We are getting calls from families asking if their child needs to receive the measles vaccine (MMR).
+Our recommendation right now: if your child is due for an MMR vaccine (not "up to date"), get the vaccine as soon as possible.

-- If your child is "up to date" with MMR vaccine, you may be considering an earlier dose (as in the case of infants 6 months to 12 months old or any child who has only received one dose of MMR vaccine).
-This has not been formally recommended (yet) but may be worth considering doing.
+• If your child is "up to date" with MMR vaccine, you may consider an earlier dose (as in the case of infants 6 months to 12 months old or any child who has only received one dose of MMR vaccine).
+This has not been formally recommended (yet) but is something you could consider doing.
 If you would like to have more questions answered about that for your child, call and schedule an appointment.